BloemGamer/leaf-lang/README.md

 > It is still under construction and cannot be used yet.

 ## Why S-lang?
-- **Explicit systems programming:** Memory, mutability, ownership, and unsafe operations are always visible — nothing happens implicitly.
+- **Explicit systems programming:** Memory, mutability, ownership, and unsafe operations are always visible, nothing happens implicitly.

 - **Move-by-default semantics:** Values are moved on assignment and function calls unless explicitly borrowed, eliminating accidental copies and making performance predictable.